 Do we hear an echo from the abyss of the counterintelligence programs of the 1960s and 1970s, when FBI memos — I have some in my own heavily redacted files obtained through an FOIA request — were routinely copied to military intelligence units?
 Then, too, military intelligence operatives spied on activists who violated no laws, were not suspected of violating laws, and had they violated laws, would not have been under military jurisdiction in any case.
 During those years, more than 1,500 Army intelligence agents in plain clothes were spying, undercover, on domestic political groups (according to Military Surveillance of Civilian Politics, 1967-70, an unpublished dissertation by former Army intelligence captain Christopher H. Pyle).
 They posed as students, sometimes growing long hair and beards for the purpose, or as reporters and camera crews.
 They recorded speeches and conversations on concealed tape recorders.
 The Army lied about their purposes, claiming they were interested solely in “civil disturbance planning.”

-Yes, we hear echoes to the Cointelpro program of the 60s and 70s … as well as King George’s General Warrants to the Colonies … the Star Chamber of 15th century England … the frumentarii of Ancient Rome … and the spies of the earliest pharaohs some 5,000 years ago.
+Yes, we hear echoes to the Cointelpro program of the 60s and 70s … as well as King George’s General Warrants to the Colonies … and the Star Chamber of 15th century England.

 Because – whatever governments may say – mass surveillance is always used to crush dissent.

-2. The East German Stasi obviously used mass surveillance to crush dissent and keep it’s officials in check … and falsely claimed that spying was necessary to protect people against vague threats .
+2. The East German Stasi obviously used mass surveillance to crush dissent and keep it’s officials in check … and falsely claimed that spying was necessary to protect people against vague threats.
 But poking holes in the excuses of a communist tyranny is too easy.
-The focus of this essay is to show that governments have used this same cynical ruse for over 5,000 years.
+The focus of this essay is to show that the British and American governments have used this same cynical ruse for over 500 years.